raspberrypilearning/astro-pi-guide/sensors/movement.md

 ![](images/apollo_soyuz.jpg)

-You will need to have your Astro Pi connected to the internet in order to download the required software.
+You will need to have your Raspberry Pi and Sense HAT connected to the internet in order to download the required software.

 Enter the commands below into a terminal window: